-"Accessory apartment" means a self-contained residential dwelling unit with a kitchen, sanitary facilities, sleeping quarters and a private entrance, which is created within an existing home, or through the conversion of an existing accessory structure on the same site, or by an addition to an existing home or accessory building, or by the construction of a new accessory structure on the same site.

-"Act" means the Fair Housing Act of 1985, P.L.
+- "Act" means the Fair Housing Act of 1985, P.L.
 1985, c.
 222 (N.J.S.A.
-52:27D-301 et seq.) as has been subsequently amended.

-"Adaptable" means constructed in compliance with the technical design standards of the Barrier Free Subcode, N.J.A.C.
-5:23-7.

-"Administrative agent" means the entity responsible for the administration of affordable units in accordance with this ordinance, applicable COAH regulations and the Uniform Housing Affordability Controls (UHAC)(N.J.A.C.
-5:80-26.1 et seq.)

-"Affirmative marketing" means a regional marketing strategy designed to attract buyers and/or renters of affordable units pursuant to N.J.A.C.
-5:80-26.15.

-"Affordability average" means the average percentage of median income at which restricted units in an affordable housing development are affordable to low- and moderate-income households.

-"Affordable" means, a sales price or rent within the means of a low- or moderate-income household as defined in N.J.A.C.
-5:93-7.4, and, in the case of an ownership unit, that the sales price for the unit conforms to the standards set forth in N.J.A.C.
+52:27D-301 et seq.) - "Adaptable" means constructed in compliance with the technical design standards of the Barrier Free Subcode, N.I.A.C.
+5:23-7. - "Administrative agent" means the entity responsible for the administration of affordable units in accordance with this ordinance, N.J.A.C.
+5:96, N.J.A.C.
+5:97 and N.J.A.C.
+5:80-26.1 et seq. - "Affirmative marketing" means a regional marketing strategy designed to attract buyers and/or renters of affordable units pursuant to N.J.A.C.
+5:80-26.15. - "Affordability average" means the average percentage of median income at which restricted units in an affordable housing development are affordable to low- and moderate-income households. - "Affordable" means, a sales price or rent within the means of a low- or moderate-income household as defined in N.J.A.C.
+5:97-9; in the case of an ownership unit, that the sales price for the unit conforms to the standards set forth in N.J.A.C.
 5:80-26.6, as may be amended and supplemented, and, in the case of a rental unit, that the rent for the unit conforms to the standards set forth in N.J.A.C.
-5:80-26.12, as may be amended and supplemented.

-"Affordable development" means a housing development all or a portion of which consists of restricted units.

-"Affordable housing development" means a development included in the Borough's Fair Share Plan, and includes, but is not limited to, an inclusionary development, a municipal construction project or a 100 percent affordable development.

-"Affordable housing program(s)" means any mechanism in the Borough's Fair Share Plan prepared or implemented to address the Borough's fair share obligation.

-"Affordable unit" means a housing unit proposed or created pursuant to the Act, credited pursuant to applicable regulations, the FSHC Settlement Agreement, or an order of the Court.

-"Agency" means the New Jersey Housing and Mortgage Finance Agency established by P.L.
+5:80-26.12, as may be amended and supplemented. - "Affordable development" means a housing development all or a portion of which consists of restricted units. - "Affordable housing development" means a development included in the Housing Element and Fair Share Plan, and includes, but is not limited to, an inclusionary development, a municipal construction project or a 100 percent affordable development. - "Affordable housing program(s)" means any mechanism in a municipal Fair Share Plan prepared or implemented to address a municipality's fair share obligation. - "Affordable unit" means a housing unit proposed or created pursuant to the Act, credited pursuant to N.J.A.C.
+5:97-4, and/or funded through an affordable housing trust fund. - "Agency" means the New Jersey Housing and Mortgage Finance Agency established by P.L.
 1983, c.
 530 (N.J.S.A.
-55:14K-1, et seq.).

-"Age-restricted unit" means a housing unit designed to meet the needs of, and exclusively for, the residents of an age-restricted segment of the population such that: 1) all the residents of the development where the unit is situated are 62 years or older; or 2) at least 80 percent of the units are occupied by one person that is 55 years or older; or 3) the development has been designated by the Secretary of the U.S. Department of Housing and Urban Development as "housing for older persons" as defined in Section 807(b)(2) of the Fair Housing Act, 42 U.S.C. § 3607.
+55:14K-1, et seq.). - "Age-restricted unit" means a housing unit designed to meet the needs of, and exclusively for, the residents of an age-restricted segment of the population such that: 1) all the residents of the development where the unit is situated are 62 years or older; or 2) at least 80 percent of the units are occupied by one person that is 55 years or older; or 3) the development has been designated by the Secretary of the U.S. Department of Housing and Urban Development as "housing for older persons" as defined in Section 807(b)(2) of the Fair Housing Act, 42 U.S.C. § 3607. - "AHPNJ" means the Affordable Housing Professionals of New Jersey.

+"Alternative living arrangement" means a structure in which households live in distinct bedrooms, yet share kitchen and plumbing facilities, central heat and common areas.
+Alternate living arrangements include, but are not limited to: transitional facilities for the homeless; Class A, B, C, D & E boarding homes as regulated by the State of New Jersey Department of Community Affairs; residential health care facilities as regulated by the New Jersey Department of Health; group homes for the developmentally disabled and mentally ill as licensed and/or regulated by the New Jersey Department of Human Services; and congregate living arrangements.